Data Flows & Dashboards

 - Detections - Number of detections associated with those events

-Aggregated counts appear at the top of the dashboard, along with a time-series chart that visualizes the metrics over time.
+Aggregated counts appear at the top of the dashboard, with a time-series chart that visualizes the metrics over time.

 You can: